Learn More About the Renovation Process:

 No. One of the most common things we heard from the campus input sessions was that students like to study in the library because they like to be surrounded by books.
 Prior to the renovation, the library weeded the collection as a part of regular collection maintenance to make sure that the books we have are relevant and in good condition to support the research activities of our university community.

 During the construction process, the periodicals in compact shelving and the government documents will be transported to off-site storage.
 They are coming back once the renovation is done.
+Please check the renovation status page for the availability of specific collections.
+During the renovation, you can place a hold through the library catalog to have your book(s) ready for pickup at the Welcome Desk.

 Will we still have a quiet floor after renovation?